 They are legally binding provided they have been drafted and executed properly and signed as a deed.
 It is therefore essential to give yourself sufficient time to consider exactly what you want included in the agreement.
 You should also take early independent legal advice and ensure that you have a clear picture of your partner’s financial position.

-What will happen to property if we separate?
+What will happen to our property if we separate?

 If the property is jointly owned then it will be assumed that you will each have an equal interest in it, unless there is a declaration of trust setting out each person’s interest in the property.
 If you are considering purchasing a property jointly but will be contributing different amounts to the deposit, or intend to make a financial contribution despite not being one of the registered owners, you should have a declaration of trust drawn up at the time of purchase.
 Our residential property team can assist you with this.